CyberOrigin2077/open_cyber_glove/docs/faq.md

 ## Hardware Questions

 ### What sensors are used?
-The glove uses 19 stretch sensors strategically placed to track finger and hand movements.
+The glove uses 19 flex sensors strategically placed to track finger and hand movements.
 Each sensor is carefully calibrated for optimal performance.

 ### How long does the battery last?
 The battery life depends on the sampling rate and usage patterns.
 Typically, you can expect 4-6 hours of continuous operation at 120Hz.